-- Right to Inspect: A student has the right to inspect and review his/her education records maintained by Kirtland Community College within 45 days of the school’s receipt of a written request for access.
+- Right to Inspect: A student has the right to inspect and review his/her education record(s) maintained by Kirtland Community College within 45 days of the school’s receipt of a written request for access.
 A student should submit to the Registrar’s Office, a written request that identifies the record (s) the student wishes to inspect.
 The college official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 Limitations may apply as described in FERPA.

 - Right to Consent to Disclosure: A student has the right to provide signed and dated written consent to disclosures of personally identifiable information contained in his/her education record, except to the extent that FERPA authorizes disclosure without consent.

 - Right to Complain: A student has the right to file a complaint with the U.S. Department of Education concerning alleged failures by Kirtland Community College to comply with FERPA requirements.

-Kirtland Community College will disclose information from a student’s education record only with the written consent of the student, except that disclosures without consent may be made:
+Kirtland Community College will disclose information from a student’s education record only with the signed and dated written consent of the student, except under certain circumstances when written consent is not required:

 - Disclosures to authorized representatives of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or state and local educational authorities, such as a state postsecondary authority that is responsible for supervising the college’s state supported education programs.
 Disclosures in connection with a student’s request for or receipt of financial aid, as necessary to determine the eligibility for aid, the amount or conditions of the aid, or to enforce the terms and conditions of the aid.

-- Disclosures to State and local authorities or the juvenile justice system officials as permitted by state law.
+- Disclosures to State and local authorities or the juvenile justice system as permitted by state law.

-- To organizations conducting certain studies for or on behalf of the college for the purposes of predictive testing, student aid, and instructional improvements.
+- Disclosures to organizations conducting certain studies for, or on behalf of educational agencies or institutions for the purposes of predictive testing, student aid, and instructional improvements.

-- To accrediting organizations to carry out their function.
+- Disclosures to accrediting organizations to carry out their function.

-- To parents who claim the student as a dependent for income tax purposes.
+- Disclosures to a parent claiming the student as a dependent for income tax purposes.

-- To comply with a court order or lawfully-issued subpoena.
-The college shall make reasonable attempts to notify the student of such disclosure prior to disclosure.
+- Disclosures to comply with a court order or lawfully issued subpoena.
+(The College shall make reasonable attempts to notify the student of such disclosure prior to disclosure.)

-- To appropriate parties in connection with a health or safety emergency that threatens the health or safety of the student or other individuals.
-Additionally, Kirtland Community College has the right to include information concerning disciplinary action taken against a student for conduct that poses a significant risk to the safety or well-being of the student, other students, or school community members in the student’s education record.
-Kirtland Community College may also disclose such information to school officials at the college and at other schools who have legitimate educational interests in the behavior of the student.
+- Disclosures to appropriate parties in connection with a health or safety emergency that threatens the health or safety of the student or other individuals.
+(Additionally, Kirtland Community College has the right to include information concerning disciplinary action taken against a student for conduct that poses a significant risk to the safety or well-being of the student, other students, or school community members in the student’s education record.
+Kirtland Community College may also disclose such information to school officials at the college and at other schools who have legitimate educational interests in the behavior of the student.)

-In addition to FERPA, the Solomon Amendment requires that schools, upon request, provide the military with information on currently enrolled students for military recruiting purposes.
-For such requests, the following information can be released on students 17 years of age or older: name, address, telephone listing, date and place of birth, level of education, academic program, degrees received and the educational institution in which the student was most recently enrolled.
-Any future changes to the Family Educational Rights and Privacy Act of 1974 or the Solomon Amendment will be complied with by Kirtland Community College.
+For such requests, the following student information may be released for those 17-years of age or older: name, address, Kirtland email address, telephone listing, date and place of birth, level of education, academic program, degrees received, and the educational institution in which the student was most recently enrolled.

 Adopted August 11, 1983